package core:fmt

 Explicit argument indices:

 In printf-like procedures, the default behaviour is for each formatting verb to format successive arguments passed in the call.
 However, the notation [n] immediately before the verb indicates that the nth zero-index argument is to be formatted instead.
-The same notation before an '*' for a width or precision selecting the argument index holding the value.
-Python-like syntax with argument indices differs for the selecting the argument index: {N:v}
+The same notation before an '*' for a width or precision specifier selects the argument index holding the value.
+Python-like syntax with argument indices differs for selecting the argument index: {n:v}

 Examples: